pydanny/dj-libcloud/README.rst

 CREDIT
 ------

-Many thanks to Jannis Leidel for giving me the code to get this started.
+Many thanks to Jannis Leidel (@jezdez) for giving me the code to get this started.
+He's a Django core developer, the master of Django static asset managment, and overall a great great guy.